ptvan/ptvan.github.io/_posts/2019-12-03-analyzing-geographic-data.md

 For obtaining data, the `rnaturalearth` package draws from the excellent [database of the same name](http://www.naturalearthdata.com/), similarly `osmdata` pulls from [OpenStreetMap](https://www.openstreetmap.org).

-For data structures, one well-known package is `sf`, which allows you to store **S**imple **F**eatures.
-For handling data larger than a single computer's memory, [Apache Arrow](https://arrow.apache.org/) and [Parquet](https://parquet.apache.org/)are very useful.
-These are supported in R through [geoarrow](https://github.com/geoarrow/geoarrow-r), [sfarrow](https://wcjochem.github.io/sfarrow/index.html) provided by [GeoParquet standard](https://geoparquet.org/).
+For data structures, one well-known package is [sf](https://r-spatial.github.io/sf/), which allows you to store **S**imple **F**eatures.
+For handling data larger than a single computer's memory, [Apache Arrow](https://arrow.apache.org/) and [Parquet](https://parquet.apache.org/) are very useful.
+These are supported in R through [geoarrow](https://github.com/geoarrow/geoarrow-r) and  [sfarrow](https://wcjochem.github.io/sfarrow/index.html) provided by [GeoParquet standard](https://geoparquet.org/).

 Geographic data are for the most part tabular, so you can do much of the data wrangling using `tidyverse` tools if you wish.
-To calculate spatial auto-correlation (eg. [Moran's I](https://en.wikipedia.org/wiki/Moran%27s_I)), you can use the `spdep` package.
+For analysis, you can use the `spdep` package to calculate spatial auto-correlation (eg. [Moran's I](https://en.wikipedia.org/wiki/Moran%27s_I)), `spatstat` and `stpp` to understand point patterns.

 For handling projections, the low-level `GDAL` library provides bindings for both R (in the form of [rgdal](https://cran.r-project.org/web/packages/rgdal/index.html)) and python.